RunquanYe/Java/README.md

     - ###### Customize Game Board Size, winning requirement
     - ###### Hold up the JLabels with hyperlinks on "About Programmer"
     - ###### Random Icons displaying on "Game Instruction", "About Programmer", and "About Project"
+    - ###### Check the network connection and receive the newest programmer introduction online in a thread
 ---

 ## ATM Machine